Security Policy

 Your API keys are the most sensitive data Cuttlefish handles.
 Here is exactly how we protect them:

-- Storage: Exclusively in the OS-native keychain.
-Never in files, localStorage, or application databases.
+- Storage: Exclusively in your operating system's secure keychain — never in files, browser storage, or application databases.

-- Transmission: Keys are sent directly from your machine to the AI provider's API endpoint over TLS.
+- Transmission: Keys are sent directly from your machine to the AI provider's own endpoint over an encrypted connection.
 They are never routed through Moguls Inc servers.

-- Memory: Keys are retrieved from the keychain only for the duration of an API call and are not persisted in application memory.
-REVIEW
+- Memory: A key is retrieved from the keychain only for the duration of the request that needs it, and is not kept around afterward.

-- Logging: API keys are never written to log files, crash reports, or telemetry.
+- Logging: API keys are never written to log files, crash reports, or usage diagnostics.

 - Backend: Moguls Inc backend services never see, store, or have access to your API keys.